openedx/credentials/credentials/apps/catalog/docs/decisions/0002-pathway-status.rst

 Decision
 --------
 The catalog app will now synchronize the `Pathway`'s `status` attribute.
-In the absence of a populated `status`  attribute, a pathway will be considered  to have the status of `published`.